tanishqatwork/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction

-This repository contains a solution for the [StrataScratch Customer Churn Prediction Project](https://platform.stratascratch.com/data-projects/customer-churn-prediction).
 The goal of this project is to analyze customer data and build a predictive model that forecasts customer churn using machine learning techniques.

 ## Project Overview